Eucharistic Readings for the Last Sunday After the Epiphany: Year A

 So God calls any of us to do the Lord’s work.
 Be attentive therefore, Our Lord will call you also to have that mountain top experience.
 Dr Martin Luther King Jr. says that he experienced it in his kitchen after a hateful phone call.
 This mountain top experience can happen anywhere.
 When it happens, it is life changing, and the change is forever.

-Let us hear what the Spirit is saying to and through God’s people and ponder anew what the Almighty can do.
+Let us hear what the Spirit is saying to and through the saints of God and then ponder anew what the Almighty can do.
 John